Are you an SME?

 Now more than ever, organisations of all sizes should strive to understand where and how they might be at risk.

-To support organisations with this task, PDSC and the British Standards Institution (BSI) have collaborated and developed a new certification scheme aimed to help SMEs reduce their vulnerability to cyber crime and promote the fact that they take their digital and cyber security seriously.
+That's why, PDSC and the British Standards Institution (BSI) have collaborated to develop a new certification scheme aimed to help SMEs reduce their vulnerability to cyber crime and promote the fact that they take their digital and cyber security seriously.

 This scheme replaces the previously run LDSC Membership programme.
 SMEs are still able to test their resilience to a cyber attack or breach for free and download trusted advice and guidance from Government, the police and others about cyber crime.

 Step 1: Test your resilience

-Find out whether your organisation is at risk of cyber crime today.
-By clicking here you will be asked a series of simple questions about your organisation.
+The Initial Assessment will ask you a series of simple questions about your organisation.
 This will help us determine your level of risk.
 At the end of the questionnaire, you will be given a brief summary of your risk and access to a range of documents from trusted sources that you can download for free.

-Our entry-level 'Digitally Aware' Certificate is aimed at organisations with the lowest risk of cyber crime.
+The 'Digitally Aware' Certificate is aimed at vulnerable organisations to reduce their risk of cyber crime.

 To demonstrate your awareness of cyber security issues and promote the fact that your organisation takes digital and cyber security issues seriously, you can apply for the Digitally Aware Certificate, developed exclusively in collaboration with BSI.

 The process requires you to complete an online questionnaire that is based on the National Cyber Security Centre’s (NCSC) ‘Small Business Guide’.
 On successful completion of this process, you will obtain a certificate valid for 12 months.

 You will also receive a tailored report with specific recommendations of actions you can take in accordance with the latest Government and police guidance based on the results of your questionnaire.